Orthione griffenis: Distribution

 Orthione griffenis is native to the coasts of Asia.
 O. griffenis was first recorded on the coast of Willapa Bay, Washington, in 1988.
 Since then, O. griffenis has established itself from British Columbia, Canada to Baja California, Mexico.
 They were likely introduced from cargo ships bound from Asia emptying their ballast tanks off the coast of North America.

 In 2017 this bopyrid was found in mud shrimp in British Columbia.

 Ecology

-After being introduced from Asia, Orthione griffenis have established themselves by infesting the mud shrimp Upogebia pugettensis.
+After being introduced from Asia, Orthione griffenis have established themselves in North America by infesting the mud shrimp Upogebia pugettensis.
 O. griffenis typically infests female U. pugettensis rather than male (80% compared to 57%).
 They attach themselves to the gill chamber, where they suck the host's blood.
 This causes a metabolic burdening effect that greatly hampers reproductive ability, which has led to a significant decline in U. pugettensis.
 Hatfield Marine Science Center has found that all documented populations of U. pugettensis are infested with O. griffenis, and mud shrimp populations in 4 of 18 estuaries have gone extinct as of 2008.
 It has been proposed that Orthione griffenis also induced sex change and male mortality in U. pugettensis.
 However O. griffenis have been associated with modification of secondary sex characteristics and showed no signs of increasing male mortality.